 Instructions

-- Heat olive oil in a large pan over medium heat.
+• Heat avocado oil in a large pan over medium heat.
 Add onion and garlic; cook and stir until softened, about 3 minutes.
 Stir in cumin, smoked paprika and crushed red pepper.
 Add black beans along with some or all of the can liquid (recipe note #1).
 Cook and stir until beans are heated through and begin to break down, about 5 minutes.
 Season to taste with salt and freshly ground black pepper.

 Notes

-- To cook beans with the salt soak method: soak dry beans overnight in a ratio of 1 pound of dry beans to 6 cups of water and 1 tablespoon of fine sea salt.
+2. To cook dry beans with the salt soak method: soak dry beans overnight in a ratio of 1 pound of dry beans to 6 cups of water and 1 tablespoon of fine sea salt.
 The next day, give them a quick rinse and cover them by 1-inch in a slow cooker.
 Then cook on low until tender.

 Nutrition